 Transparent lobbying activities

-In the interests of our clients, employees and shareholders, we participate in the political decision-making process.
-We focus on topic areas that affect our Group and our stakeholders, and in which we possess a level of expertise.
+In the interests of our clients, employees and shareholders, we actively participate in the political decision-making process.
+We focus on topic areas that affect our Group and our stakeholders, and in which we possess a high level of expertise.
 With many Munich Re concerns, the corporate interest matches the general societal interest, for example in the areas of climate protection and data security, or with investments in infrastructure.
-In 2018, our main focus was on the following topics:
+In 2021, our main focus was on the following topics:

 Traditional insurance and reinsurance activities are not systemically important.
 Munich Re was not classed as a global systemically important insurer (G-SII).
 We nevertheless followed the discussions on further developing the method towards an activity-based approach and responded to relevant consultations.
 We continue to participate in data collection by regulatory authorities to assess systemic risks.

 Our Public Affairs department is responsible for the Munich Re Group’s lobbying of governments, national and supranational authorities, associations and other organisations.
 We are also active in industry organisations, including the German Insurance Association (GDV), the Geneva Association, the European Insurance Chief Financial Officers’ (CFO) Forum, the Chief Risk Officers’ (CRO) Forum, the Reinsurance Advisory Board (RAB) of Insurance Europe, as well as the Pan-European Insurance Forum (PEIF).